daniicereezzo/BenchmarkPCG/README.md

 ## General guidelines

-In order to use the software tool, follow these build process:
+In order to use the software tool, follow this build process:

 1. Create a conda environment from the file `environment.yml` with the following command: